drawrowfly/tiktok-scraper/README.md

     // Create link to HD video: {boolean default: false}
     // This option will only work if {noWaterMark} is set to {true}
     hdVideo: false,

+    // verifyFp is used to verify the request and avoid captcha
+    // When you are using proxy then there are high chances that the request will be
+    // blocked with captcha
+    // You can set your own verifyFp value or default(hardcoded) will be used
+    verifyFp: ''
 };
 ```